arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 There were a lot of steps to getting our changes saved in Git!
 You could memorize that sequence of steps, and that is what [many people do](https://xkcd.com/1597/).
 However you might remember them better if you understand what each is doing.

-So far we have encountered files that in three states:
+So far we have encountered files in three states:

 - **Working Directory** The working directory refers to the files you are currently working on, regardless of whether Git is tracking them.
 When you first create a new file, it exists solely in your working directory.